History of Antigua and Barbuda (2014–present): Since 2018

 On 21 March 2018, general elections were held.
 These elections resulted in an even larger landslide for the Labour Party, winning all but two seats in Parliament.
 However, after its loss of the Barbuda seat in 2014, the Barbuda People's Movement flipped the constituency, largely in part due to the government's handling of the hurricane just a few months before.
 Contrary to the constitution, Barbudans were not permitted to vote in their constituency due to a forced evacuation, an inciting moment in the resurgence of the Barbudan independence movement a few years later.
 While most aid intended for the island was withheld, Barbuda and the rest of the country began to slowly recover, and by February 2019, some residents had returned to the island.
 Voter records from 2023 show that the island had 1,281 registered electors, indicating a full recovery of the population, and possibly even a population increase.

 In 2020, the COVID-19 pandemic reached Antigua and Barbuda, resulting in the collapse of the country's tourism industry.
 While the country eventually recovered, the already-inactive ABSEZ project collapsed, and Zhang began to enter legal troubles, effectively killing the project.
 In February 2024, the project was purchased by a local company, and the once nearly-completely autonomous zone was stripped of many of its local government powers.

 Also in 2020, the Barbuda Council submitted a request to the Cabinet wishing for the island's independence, although a constitutional amendment declaring the island independent did not pass the House of Representatives.
 In 2023, general elections were held, resulting in the narrowest victory in the history of the country and no party winning a majority of the popular vote.
 Gaston Browne was sworn in for a third term on 20 January 2023.
 On 3 October 2024, the country's second international airport, Burton–Nibbs International Airport, was opened after ongoing controversy.
+The 2026 general election resulted in a landslide for the Labour Party.

+On 14 May 2026, Spanish became the "official second language" of Antigua and Barbuda.